Jeffrey Epstein charged with sex trafficking, molesting underage girls

 Breaking News Emails

-South Florida financier Jeffrey Epstein will be arraigned Monday in federal court on two sex trafficking-related charges, according to an indictment unsealed by prosecutors that alleges he sexually abused dozens of underage girls at his homes in New York City and Florida and paid them to engage in sex acts.
+South Florida financier Jeffrey Epstein will be arraigned Monday in federal court on two charges related to sex trafficking, according to an indictment unsealed by prosecutors that alleges he sexually abused dozens of underage girls at his homes in New York City and Florida and paid them to engage in sex acts.

 According to the indictment, he would initially ask his victims for "massages," which would be done either fully or partially nude, and then become "increasingly sexual in nature."
 He would then pay his victims to recruit additional girls, federal prosecutors said.